 Just like with moisturizing, the primer needs at least five minutes to set up.
 During this period, try to limit any mimicking or talking to ensure that the surface of the face becomes as smooth as possible.

-The structure of primers reminds much a flexible network of tiny particles that need to bind.
+The structure of primers reminds much of a flexible network of tiny particles that need to bind.

 Remember that with primers, less is more.